openvinotoolkit/datumaro/docs/source/docs/command-reference/context_free/detect.md

 The detection result may be one of:

-- a single format being detected;
+- a single format being detected.
-- no formats being detected (if the dataset doesn't match any known format);
+- no formats being detected (if the dataset doesn't match any known format).
-- multiple formats being detected (if the dataset is ambiguous);
+- multiple formats being detected (if the dataset is ambiguous).

 The command outputs this result in a human-readable form and optionally as a machine-readable JSON report (see `--json-report`).